 HEC 226.
 Child Development.
 4 Credits.

 Basic theories, research and principles of physical, cognitive, language, social and emotional development of children from the prenatal period through adolescence.
 Includes observation and classroom processes.
-Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Prerequisite: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.
-This course fulfills the following GE requirements: Social Sciences/AS, Social Sciences/AAS, Social Sciences/AGS.
+This course fulfills the following GE requirements: Social Sciences/AAS, Social Sciences/AGS, Social Sciences/AS.

 HEC 280A.
 Cooperative Education: Early Education and Family Studies.
 1-3 Credit.

 Provides an opportunity for hands-on skill development in planned, supervised and regularly evaluated experiences in early education and family studies settings.
 Experiences and placement sites vary and are developed to meet individual goals.
 Department permission required.
 Audit available.